Maximum one-shot dissipated work from Renyi divergences: Outlook

+Applications to such settings could assume many forms.
+For instance, experimentalists simulating their systems, before performing experiments, might infer the right-hand side of Eq.~\eqref{eq:KawaiOne1} or of Eq.~\eqref{eq:QWorst}.
+The $W_\diss^\worst$ estimate could inform the preparation of work resources (e.g., a sufficiently charged battery) sufficient to ensure that any implementation of the protocol succeeds.
+Also, dissipated work may manifest as heat.
+Equipment such as transistors can break if inundated with too much heat.
+Such equipment may be strengthened to withstand $W_\diss^\worst$.
+Additionally, high-precision measurements of small heat quantities are being developed (e.g.,~\cite{Pekola_15_Towards}).
+Our results could provide a ``sanity check'' on whether new instruments are working properly.
+If the measured heat exceeds $W_\diss^\worst$, the instrument is likely malfunctioning.

+A few practicalities merit consideration in applications of our theorems.
+Consider applying Theorem~\ref{theorem:DMaxFR} to experimental data.
+One measures $W$ in each of several trials, and bins the outcomes to form a histogram.
+Only finitely many trials can be performed, so $P_\fwd(W)$ and $P_\rev(-W)$ are estimated with finite precision~\cite{Pohorille_10_Good,Jarzynski_06_Rare,YH_16_Number}.
+Some $W=W_0$ bin in the $P_\rev(-W)$ histogram might have height zero, though $P_\rev(-W_0)\neq0$.
+The worst-case work would appear to diverge.
+Given physical expectations that $W_\diss^\worst \neq \infty$, one could vary the histograms' bin widths to model $P_\rev(-W)$ better.

-The incorporation of risk tolerance into these results merits investigation.
-An agent can trade off the guarantee that each trial will accomplish its purpose with the possibility of paying less work (or extracting more work) than by exerting caution.
-Risk tolerance can be quantified with a parameter $\epsilon \in [0, 1]$.
-This \emph{failure probability}, chosen by the agent, has been incorporated into R\'{e}nyi divergences~\cite{Datta09} and one-shot statistical mechanics (e.g.,~\cite{HorodeckiO13,DahlstenCBGYHV15}).
-The incorporation of $\epsilon$ into the results above, as well as the consideration of different-order R\'{e}nyi divergences $D_\alpha \neq D_\infty$, should provide further insights into fluctuation relations via one-shot statistical mechanics.
+Relatedly, the histograms can be \emph{smoothed}.
+An agent can trade off the guarantee that each trial will accomplish its purpose for the possibility of paying less work (or extracting more work).
+An agent's risk tolerance can be quantified with a parameter $\epsilon \in [0, 1]$.
+The agent ignores area-$\epsilon$ tails of the distributions, because they correspond to highly unlikely $W$-values~\cite{DahlstenCBGYHV17}.
+This process, called \emph{smoothing}, has been introduced into R\'{e}nyi divergences~\cite{Datta09} and into one-shot statistical mechanics (e.g.,~\cite{HorodeckiO13,Aberg13,Brandao_15_Second,Salek_15_Deterministic,vanderMeer_17_Smoothed}).
+Smoothing offers a theoretical and practical opportunity to advance this article's results further into applications.